fish-shell/fish-shell/doc_src/language.rst

 The :doc:`not <cmds/not>` keyword can be used to invert the status::

-  # Just see if the file contains the string "fish" anywhere.
+  # Just see if the file contains the string "ghoti" anywhere.
   # This executes the `grep` command, which searches for a string,
   # and if it finds it returns a status of 0.
   # The `not` then turns 0 into 1 or anything else into 0.
   # The `-q` switch stops it from printing any matches.
-  if not grep -q fish myanimals
+  if not grep -q ghoti myanimals
-      echo "You don't have fish!"
+      echo "You don't have ghoti!"
   else
-      echo "You have fish!"
+      echo "You have ghoti!"
   end

 The ``switch`` statement